-Excessive chemical usage in coffee production is affecting the farmers
+Excessive chemical usage in coffee production is affecting the farmers in various negative ways.

-Organic coffee production is on the rise
+Organic Coffee Production is on the Rise

 Coffee farmers all over the world, hence, are now shifting back to shade coffee farming.
 Growing coffee under the shade reduces the pest problem due to existence of a sustainable ecosystem in the farm.
-Farmers are also resorting to organic pesticides to combat the pests as these organic pesticides can be produced locally.
+Farmers are also resorting to organic pesticides to combat the pests, since these organic pesticides can be produced locally.
 This has ensured quality coffee for the consumers and profitable farming for the coffee growers.